Scenes

 Overview

 Scenes allow you to chain multiple scripts and dialogues together into organized, sequential playlists.
 Create complex narrative flows by linking related content without cramming logic into single nodes.
+Scenes maintain game state throughout playback, making them perfect for multi-part sequences that involve Variables, Scenarios, and dialogue choices.

 Features